 Note: Since the quiche mixture will have to cool down completely in the fridge, this step can easily be prepared one day in advance, then do the assemble and baking on the day of serving.
 It’s important that you cool down the pastry as well, as it is easier to cut when very cold.
 User a very sharp knife to cut it, even a super sharp serrated knife works well.

-This tarte soleil can be made in a various of ways with different ingredients, I have also made a Vegan Pumpkin Tarte Soleil and a Vegan Mushroom Quiche Tarte Soleil, although these are both made with puff pastry and this recipe is made with traditional pastry.
+This tarte soleil can be made in a various of ways with different ingredients, I have also made:

-You can get creative and use other fillings and if you wish you can also use a puff pastry for this recipe like in the pumpkin recipe, but just be aware that if you use puff pastry instead it takes less time in the oven (35-40 minutes on same setting as this recipe), so don’t burn it.
+You can get creative and use other fillings and if you wish you can also use a puff pastry for this recipe like in the pumpkin recipe, but just be aware that if you use puff pastry baking time might vary depending on brand.

 This version is healthy and green with lots of fresh spinach, tofu for protein and kala namak for an eggy taste, making it somewhat like a tarte soleil spinach “quiche”.
 The delicious pastry forms a beautiful pattern, hence the name after the sun, resembling the sun and its beams !

 Don’t let the pattern scare you away, it’s actually very simple, and the video helps to visualize whats going on.